snuhcs-course/swpp-2025-project-team-11/README.md

 - **Offline-First Architecture**: Local database caching with incremental sync
 - **Rich Text Editing**: Full formatting support (bold, italic, underline, colors, font sizes)
 - **Template System**: Save and reuse frequently used email templates
 - **Streaming Draft Generation**: First sentence appears quickly; content streams until completion
 - **Relationship-Aware Tone**: Select **Group** (e.g., Manager/Clients) and **Tone** (e.g., Polite/Formal) and see rules applied
 - **Inline Reply Options**: Positive / Neutral / Firm candidates shown inline; insert with a tap
+- **Tone Analysis Module**: Analyze and apply the user's writing style based on previous emails to the same recipient
+- **Email Composition Prompt Preview**: Review the prompt currently used by the AI to generate emails
+- **Attachment Preview & AI Analysis**: Preview attachments and analyze their contents with AI
+- **Profile Information Management**: Enter details such as name and affiliation to be used in email generation
+- **Email Draft Saving**
+- **Redo/Undo for AI-Generated Content**
+- **Contact Search**

 ---